albovieira/blockchain-ts/README.md

 Next steps:

 - Create a p2p network and share the blockchain between the nodes;
-- To add a consensus protocol;
+- Add a consensus protocol;
-- To create smartcontracts and trigger then when the terms are reached.
+- Create smartcontracts and trigger then when the terms are reached.

 ### Setup